babylon-runtime/babylon-runtime.github.io/_pages/publications/converting-existing-scene-to-runtime.md

 In my original tutorial, my javascript code was as simple as possible, to allow people to understand it as much as possible.
 But this had the inconvenient to assign the texture file even if it was still not downloaded!
 In raw javascript we need to play with the [onLoad](https://doc.babylonjs.com/api/classes/babylon.texture#constructor) callback, but this is tricky to explain and understand when you're not a dev ([here a playground](https://www.babylonjs-playground.com/#4AJ16M#15) using this callback).

-\_runtime will here be useful for us by:

-- loading and creating the lightmap texture
-- patching our targets materials and assigning them the right lightmap
+\_runtime will here be useful for us by loading and creating the lightmap texture and only then patching our targets materials and assigning them the right lightmap.

 *(clone materials, texture creation, looping inside materials inside our meshes selector)*